schwitzkroko/net.ifao.oomph.setup.buildship/README.md

 ## Overview

-This Eclipse plug-in leverages functionality of the [Eclipse Buildship plugin](https://projects.eclipse.org/projects/tools.buildship) to realize an [Oomph setup task](https://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.oomph.setup.doc%2Fhtml%2Fconcepts%2FDocTask.html).
+This Eclipse plug-in leverages functionality of the [Eclipse Buildship plugin](https://projects.eclipse.org/projects/tools.buildship) to realize an [Oomph Setup Task](https://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.oomph.setup.doc%2Fhtml%2Fconcepts%2FDocTask.html).

 It basically does Buildship´s "Existing Gradle Project" import.
 The parameters for that import are described as Oomph xml.
 The Oomph *Setup Editor* supports the configuration.